List of EastEnders characters introduced in 2012: Pete

-Jimmy
+Jimmy Wicks

-Jimmy is the son of Carly Wicks (Kellie Shirley), born off screen in July 2012.
+Jimmy Wicks is the son of Carly Wicks (Kellie Shirley), born off screen in July 2012.
 He is portrayed by a baby named Ryan.
 Jimmy is named after Carly's dead brother James "Jimbo" Wicks (Lloyd Richards).
 He appears in the episode broadcast on 7 September when his mother introduces him to his grandmother Shirley Carter (Linda Henry).
 Shirley is instantly smitten with Jimmy and cries as she holds him for the first time.
 Carly and Jimmy leave Walford, taking Shirley to stay with them.

 Kellie Shirley said that she was worried about dropping the baby while filming, but said it was "a really nice experience, especially as he was a really good baby."
 She confirmed that Ryan's mother was on set during filming so that he did not become frightened or confused, and the scenes were filmed quickly "because you can only film with a baby for a certain amount of time."